-This article is all about French presses.
+This article is all about the French press.
 How can you make the perfect cup of coffee using a French press?
-What kinds of French presses are there, and which one should I buy?
+What kinds of French presses are there?
+Which one should I buy?
+This article has the answers.

 Table of Contents